Equelle Review: Most Effective Menopause Supplement?

 Equelle is a dietary supplement used for the treatment of menopause symptoms like hot flashes and sleep disruption.
 The brand claims that this is “the only supplement with S-equol” and that it “is proven” to naturally address the root cause of estrogen decline symptoms.

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Equelle based on medical studies to give our take on whether the supplement is likely to be effective, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Equelle to give our take on whether the supplement is likely to be effective, and whether or not it's healthy.

 Ingredient Analysis